 Gaddafi Stadium has hosted 1987 and 1996 World Cups.
 The final match of the second season of PSL in March 2017 was played in this very stadium.
 This stadium was the first to have modern floodlights with its own power backup generators.
 Nayyar Ali Dada was the chief architect during its 1990 renovations who gave it a Mughal art look with an outer red brick structure.

-First T20 international was played here in Gaddafi Stadium and it has also hosted the greatest number of matches for PSL specially in 2020, before the Covid-19 outbreak hit Pakistan.
+THE first T20 international was played here in Gaddafi Stadium and it has also hosted the greatest number of matches for PSL especially in 2020 before the Covid-19 outbreak hit Pakistan.

 3.Multan Cricket Stadium-Multan